Memo Instructions

 Talking Points Memo Instructions

 The purpose of this memo is to guide your roundtable presentation and your responses to questions.
 It should be formatted as groups of short bullet points under concise headings.
 It may or may not follow the outline of the policy memo.
 You may separately want to write out and practice your entire presentation (I suggest you do).
-You can bring a script, but try not to read from it.
+You can bring a script but try not to read from it.
 Instead, use the talking points memo to keep you on track.
 The talking points memo will help you address the most important points in the most concise language, both in the presentation and in responses to questions.

-The job of a talking points memo is to prepare yourself, a boss, or a senior colleague for a meeting—in this case, a public hearing with policymakers who will ask questions.
+Memos in this genre are what you will write to prepare yourself, a boss, or a senior colleague for a meeting—in this case, a public hearing with policymakers who will ask questions.

 Your talking points must fit on one page .
 Please follow the formatting guidelines below, which is good practice because most policy institutions require adhering to similar standards.